e-schuh/LoCoBench/README.md

 ### Qualitative (plots)

 For qualitative inspection and figures, use the multi-plotters in `src/locobench/visualizations/multi_plotter.py`.
+The notebook `notebooks/01_plots.ipynb` provides a worked example.
+Below is a summary of the steps involved.
 As with numerical analysis, start by collecting result paths via `categorize_paths_by_root` and pick pooling strategies per model.

 ```python
 from locobench.analysis.numerical_analysis import categorize_paths_by_root